st4rdog/st4rdog.github.io/_references/programming/list.md

 ---
 # BASICS
-id       : rEnum
+id       : rList
-title    : "Enum"
+title    : "List"
 date     : 2015-11-02
-subtitle : "How to use Enums when making your game." author   : aStardog
+subtitle : "How to use lists when making games in Unity." author   : aStardog

 # IMAGES